Shapes

 What is a Shape?

-Electric syncs little subsets of your Postgres data into local apps, services and environments.
+Electric syncs little subsets of your Postgres data into local apps and services.
 Those subsets are defined using Shapes.

 Little subsets